⚡ WholeTech

 Runoff System

-If no candidate receives more than 50% of the vote in the general election, the top two vote-getters advance to a December runoff election.
+If no candidate receives more than 50% of the vote in the general election, the top two vote-getters advance to a December runoff.

 Term Limits

-Austin's mayor and council members are limited to two consecutive four-year terms.
-After sitting out, they may run again (as Kirk Watson did).
+Austin’s mayor and council members are limited to two consecutive four-year terms.
+After sitting out, they may run again.

 🎓

 Austin city elections are officially nonpartisan.
-No party affiliations appear on the ballot, though candidates may be endorsed by parties or organizations.
+No party affiliations on the ballot, though candidates may be endorsed.

 AustinMayor.com was first registered in 2003 and has been part of the web through multiple administrations.
 The Wayback Machine preserves snapshots of the site through the years.